Listen on: Spotify | Apple Music | Google Podcast

 Photography and DAOs – The Similarities

 Cool.
 Are there any similarities between photography and internet communities?
 Just off the bat?
 You can name one.
 We don’t have to dive too into it.
 I’m just curious because I look back and everything that we do as kids, as early teenagers, as adults, all the dots connect, you know, and there’s similarities and themes in everything that we do.
-Whether we like to admit it or not, who we are basically consists of what we’ve done in the past.
+Whether we like to admit it or not, who we are basically consisting of what we’ve done in the past.
 So from a photography point of view, what is a similarity?
 Just one, if any, we can even skip it.

 Yeah.
 And I don’t know.
 I think the ephemeral nature of it.
 I think with photography, while the photograph is static, you’re capturing a dynamic experience.
 You’re capturing reality, right?
 I think that approach to understanding you can ever own that moment, but you’re just sort of like capturing one frame of it, and not being too attached.
 There’s sort of this idea of no cherished outcome, like not being attached to a specific outcome with photography, is incredibly resonant and relevant to what’s happening right now in web three and the internet.
 Like you can’t recreate something.
 Like FWB is a constantly moving, living, breathing organism, and then there will never be another FWB.
 There’ll be many, many things like FWB, but FWB is a combination of the people and the time and the place and the energy that then creates what we’re experiencing no different than a photograph can never be recreated twice.
 The light will never be exactly the same.
 Definitely not party photography, which is my favorite.
 I never make people pose.
 I fucking hate when people pose.
 I’m never like, oh, you guys stand here.
 I like being like watching a group of people interact, and then I’ll take that photo as, like, this was a thing that was happening at this moment in time.
 So I guess the ephemerality of it.